SEMS Laboratories and Facilities

 This includes a range of bioreactor systems for subjecting living cells to dynamic mechanical loading in the form of tensile strain (Flexcell), compressive strain (Bose) and fluid shear (Osciflow & Bose).
 These loading systems are mounted in cell culture incubators for long term loading studies.

-The medical electronics laboratory is a customised workspace for undertaking electronics work, with specific expertise in the medical field.
+SEMS has a customised facility for undertaking electronics work with specific expertise in the medical field.
 The wide range of medical equipment includes ECG monitors, ultrasound probes and pulse oximeters.
 The laboratory also contains a wide range of electronics components and prototyping boards, as well as microprocessor software, to make your own circuitry.
 The facility is used for a range of taught laboratories that focus on circuit design, and is also available for MSc projects.

 Nano Fluids Research Labs